-I had reception on all the summits.
+I had reception on the summit.
 I was able to check the weather forecast, sent / received SMS messages and book bus tickets for the end of the hike.
 Back to the Pine Valley Hut for what promised a great sleep, except the others in the hut had ideas of talking and laughing the night away, had I known I would have stayed in my tent for the night.
-Overnight karma had most of there backpacks raided by mice, my backpack was spared.
+Overnight karma had most of their backpacks raided by mice, my backpack was spared.

 Day 7 Overland Track

 By early afternoon I saw my first Tiger Snake of the trip and by mid afternoon I was camping on a beach next to Echo Point Hut on the banks of Lake St Clair.
 I even went for a swim in the far from tropical waters, although I did feel better for the dip I am in no rush to do it again.
-I spent afternoon reading and socialising on the waters edge, with a platypus coming for an evening visit.
+I spent the afternoon reading and socialising on the waters edge, with a platypus coming for an evening visit.
 Best campsite of the hike.

 Day 8 Overland Track

-So for the last day my pack was about 11kg, very light in my opinion.
+My pack was about 11kg, very light in my opinion.
 (EDIT : My base weight is now down to about 6kg, click here for a review of my current gear list) With the exception of a brief stop for a photo or two of wildlife such as wallabies and echidnas or rainforest plants I completed the walk and rewarded myself with an Overland Burger with the lot!
 I camped in the nearby campground while I waited for the bus the following day.